cktang88/birdseye-cal/SPEC.md

 Visit http://localhost:5173 to view the app.

-## Recent Updates
-- [x] Updated to support up to 6 overlapping events per year (previously 4)
-- [x] Doubled cell width from 64px to 128px for better visibility
-- [x] Optimized cell height to 100px for balanced event visibility
-- [x] Adjusted lane height to 84px to accommodate up to 6 events
-- [x] Added more spacing between year rows (mb-4 instead of mb-2)
-- [x] Year rows now have optimal vertical space for event display

 TODOS:
-- person can enter bday, will have a little number over how old they are each yr
 - ability for event to be added on specific calendar, switch calendar on dropdown